Esg, Innovation and Compliance

 For more information on the proceedings instituted and judged by the PAR, access our Transparency Portal.

-Reporting channel
+Reporting Channel

 We have an external and independent Reporting Channel to register any situation that indicates there may be a breach or potential breach of ethical principles, policies, norms, laws and regulations or any other improper and/or illegal conduct.
 We receive complaints about our activities and about those of our subsidiaries through this channel.